Can Felons Vote in Ohio?

 Problems at the Voting Booth

-If someone at the polling place will not let you vote, and your felony conviction has been cleared, you may have rights under voter fraud laws.
+If someone at the polling place will not let you vote, and you have completed your felony sentence, you may have rights under voter fraud laws.

 You can sign an affidavit saying you do not have an ID or a permanent address, and your vote will still count.
 Do not let election officials say you cannot vote because of a felony record (unless it has not cleared from the list yet).